-U.S. federal tax credit and net operating loss carry-forwards at December 31, 2021 were \$1.7 million and zero.
-State tax credit and net operating loss carry-forwards at December 31, 2021 were \$12.5 million and \$43.5 million.
+U.S. federal and net operating loss carry-forwards at December 31, 2022 was \$35.0 million which can be carried forward indefinitely.
+U.S. federal tax credit carry-forward at December 31, 2022 was 12.6 million.
+State tax credit and net operating loss carry-forwards at December 31, 2022 were \$15.4 million and \$43.4 million.
 These tax credit and net operating loss carry-forward amounts begin to expire in 2030.
 No valuation allowance has been recorded, as the Company believes they will be fully utilized.